Creative Writing Workshop

 - Strategies for thinking and seeing like a writer

-- Afternoon in the Figge Museum*, using art for inspiration
+- A few hours in the Figge Museum*, using art for inspiration

-- Afternoon at Chippiannock Cemetery to learn about the symbols on the graves and gather ideas for characters from another time.
-There are some famous
+- Afternoon visit to the 160 year old Chippiannock Cemetery* to learn about the symbols on the graves and gather ideas for characters from another time (if weather permits)

 - Writing time and time to practice effective revision strategies